INPUT / OUTPUT / LANGUAGE

 Notes

-Although the dialog tag displays stuff on the screen, it behaves as an ephemeral logic tag rather than a presentation tag.
+Although the dialog tag displays stuff on the screen, it behaves as a transient logic tag rather than a presentation tag.
 This is because it evaluates and generates a result once, rather than creating a persistent object in the document tree.

 Example